 Another cool feature with My Player is being able to use him online, and doing challenges with this player.
-This allows you to compete against friends, and attempt to create a player whose attributes equal 99.
-Depending on the type of setup you use and height of the player, and weight some attributes will get maxed out at a certain level, but overall you goal is to max out every one of the numbers in order to have the best player possible.
+This allows you to compete against friends, and attempt to create a player whose attributes equal to 99.
+Depending on the type of setup you use and the height of the player, and weight some attributes will get maxed out at a certain level, but overall, your goal is to max out every one of the numbers in order to have the best player possible.

 Now it would be impossible to tell you how every dimension of height will affect your player, but I will try to do it this way.
-First decide what type of player you want.
+First, decide what type of player you want.
 If you want a dunker, then make him tall, and average build which will allow him to get underneath and dunk easily.
-IF you want a shot taker, then I would suggest going with a guard position and making him average height, and a little on the lower side of weight.
-If you want to have an all around good player, who doesn't have any particular great aspects in the beginning, but in the end can be great at many things I would suggest going with a point guard as I normally do.
+IF you want a shot taker, then I would suggest going with a guard position and making him in the average height category, and a little on the lower side of weight.
+If you want to have an all-around good player, who doesn't have any particular great aspects in the beginning, but in the end can be great at many things I would suggest going with a point guard as I normally do.

 When you are choosing the signatures, have fun with this as well.
-I wouldn't go to crazy because you will need to learn the exact release times in game which may be tricky, but this is something that you should have fun with, and will stick with your character until you change this, or during your players career.
+I wouldn't go too crazy because you will need to learn the exact release times in-game which may be tricky, but this is something that you should have fun with and will stick with your character until you change this, or during your player's career.